awsdocs/amazon-ecs-developer-guide/doc_source/create-public-private-vpc.md

 1. In the left navigation pane, choose **Subnets**\.

-1. Select the public subnet for your VPC By default, the name created by the VPC wizard is **Public subnet**\.
+1. Select the public subnet for your VPC\.
+By default, the name created by the VPC wizard is **Public subnet**\.

 1. Choose **Actions**, **Modify auto\-assign IP settings**\.